 6. Filmmakers may submit more than one film.

 7. Entered films must be submitted via FilmFreeway as an online screener - shortlisted filmmakers will be contacted and asked to submit a Digital copy of their film either on a memory stick, or via online transfer for screening purposes.

-9. All shortlisted films will be eligible for one of our prizes.
+9. All shortlisted films will be eligible for one of our awards.

-10. Awards will be presented to filmmakers at our closing festival event in March, unless alternative arrangements are made with the winning filmmakers.
+10. Awards will be presented to filmmakers at our closing festival event on the 17th February, unless alternative arrangements are made with the winning filmmakers.

-11. By submitting your film, you grant Indie-Lincs permission to screen your film, and use your film in whole or in part for archive, non-commercial, or promotional purposes.
+11. By submitting your film, you grant Indie-Lincs permission to screen your film, and use your film in whole (during the festival) or in part for promotional purposes (stills and marketing).

 13. All decisions made by Indie-Lincs regarding shortlisting and awards are final.

-14. No premiere status is required in order to screen at Indie-Lincs, but films must not be available publicly.
+14. No premiere status is required in order to screen at Indie-Lincs, but films should not be available publicly.

-15. Indie-Lincs do not offer full entry fee waivers because we are committed to the notion of parity for all filmmakers; we keep our entry fees very low because we understand how expensive festivals can be.
+15. Indie-Lincs do not offer full entry fee waivers (so please do not ask).
+We are committed to the notion of parity for all filmmakers; we keep our entry fees very low because we understand how expensive festivals can be.
 Every single penny of your entry fee is fed back into our festival costs and all of our staff are unpaid volunteers.
 We are a 'non-profit' organisation.

 16. No fee refunds will be offered under any circumstances.
 Please make sure that you fully understand the rules & terms listed here before entering your film and paying the entry fee.